 The LoadMaster Supports SSL 3.0, TLS 1.0 and TLS 1.2.

-The LoadMaster can perform Layer 7 processing: persistence or content switching
+- The LoadMaster performs Layer 7 processing: persistence or content switching

 Without terminating the SSL session at the LoadMaster, the headers and content cannot be read so persistence cannot be done.
 The only consistently reliable persistence method available when the SSL session is not terminated at the LoadMaster, is Source IP.

 With SSL acceleration, the LoadMaster uses a specialized processor to perform the SSL functions.
-With this SSL acceleration hardware, the LoadMaster can handle SSL connections as easily as it handles non-SSL connections.
+With this SSL acceleration hardware, the LoadMaster handles SSL connections as easily as it handles non-SSL connections.

 Only software SSL is available in Virtual LoadMasters.